OJB-Quantum/Critical-Questions/README.md

-(-) subtracting a word from search.
+(-) : subtracts a word from search to narrow down a search.

-(-)"..." subtracting an exact phrase from search.
+(-)"..." : Subtracts an exact phrase from search.

+"" : Use quotation marks to group words together.

 cache:(followed by target URL) ...[works only for Chrome].